mouse-reeve/recipes/markdown/cheese/vegan_parmesan.md

 ## Steps

  - Combine all ingredients in a food processor and blend until it forms a fine meal.
- - Store in the refridgerator, where it will remain good for several weeks.
+ - Store in the refrigerator, where it will remain good for several weeks.

 > Source: http://minimalistbaker.com/how-to-make-vegan-parmesan-cheese/